Math 5251: Error-correcting codes, finite fields, algebraic curves

 Office Vincent Hall 511

-before coming over, as on some days the hours may be changed.
+before coming over, as on some days the hours may be restricted.

 Textbook: "The Mathematics of Coding: Information,

-Compression, Error Correction, and Finite Fields" by Paul Garrett, available
+Compression, Error Correction, and Finite Fields" by Paul Garrett.

-in the Campus Bookstore.
-(This book has not been revised recently, so used copies
+copy.
+(This book has not been revised recently, so recent used copies will

-You might also find useful two books that are available
+You might find useful two books that are available

 freely (and legally) online,